Merlin Book 2: The Seven Songs

 Merlin Book 2: The Seven Songs is a fantasy novel by T. A. Barron, published by Philomel Books in 1997.
 The Seven Songs is the second book in a 12-book series known as The Merlin Saga.
 This book was originally published as The Seven Songs of Merlin, book two of The Lost Years of Merlin epic, a 5-book series.
 These books chronicle the childhood of Merlin.

 Plot summary

 Young Merlin has brought new hope to Fincayra, the enchanted isle that lies between earth and sky.
 Having finally freed it from the terrible Blight, Merlin and the forest girl Rhia set out to heal the land using the magical Flowering Harp.
 But Fincayra remains in great danger still — and the first victim of the renewed tide of evil is Merlin's own mother.

-Merlin's sole hope of saving his mother's life is to master the Seven Songs of Wizardry passed down from the greatest wizard Fincayra has ever known, Merlin's grandfather Tuatha.
-Only then can he voyage to the Otherworld of the spirits and obtain the precious Elixir of Dagda.
-Yet to do that he must first succeed where even Tuatha failed — by defeating Balor, the ogre whose merest glance means death.
-Even more difficult, Merlin must discover the secret of seeing not with his eyes, but with his heart.
+To save his mother's life, Merlin must master the Seven Songs of Wizardry, passed down from his grandfather Tuatha, a wizard in Fincayra.
+He can then travel to the Otherworld of the spirits to obtain the Elixir of Dagda.
+To accomplish this, he must defeat Balor, an ogre whose glance is fatal, and learn to see with his heart rather than his eyes.